Keyword Relevance for: Secondary Education - Physics

 - Special Educator

-- Teach preschool school subjects to educationally and physically handicapped students.
+- Teach elementary school subjects to educationally and physically handicapped students.
 Includes teachers who specialize and work with audibly and visually handicapped students and those who teach basic academic and life processes skills to the mentally impaired.

 - Attend professional meetings, educational conferences, or teacher training workshops to maintain or improve professional competence.